aahaansingh/aahaansingh.github.io/content/posts/post2.md

 For being one of the largest zine stores in the world, it is really quite small.

 Over the course of a couple of visits, I acquired a dainty collection of interesting zines, including Sydney Salk's [Compilation Nation](https://compilationnation.substack.com/).
-There are lots of album review zines out there, but I really liked the concept of reviewing compilations, since the don't get a lot of love.
+There are lots of album review zines out there, but I really liked the concept of reviewing compilations, since they don't get a lot of love.
 It's also very New York, as [many](https://compilationnation.substack.com/p/compilation-nation-mutant-disco) [of](https://compilationnation.substack.com/p/compilation-nation-state-of-the-union) [the](https://compilationnation.substack.com/p/compilation-nation-today-brooklyn) [comps](https://compilationnation.substack.com/p/compilation-nation-times-square) document the local scene (or otherwise have some intrinsic connection to the city).
 In fact, as one of the reviews noted, Salk gets many of those records from Record Grouch in Greenpoint, supposedly one of the only places weird enough to carry good compilations.
 There was a recommendation I could follow.